Middle School Academic Program

 Adventure Days/Service Learning

 Adventure days are project-based experiences in the field that enhance academics and social-emotional learning, and expose students to the world beyond campus.
 Some of these days may include service learning and may be extended into overnights.
-Students also often design many of these experiences with guidance from their teachers.

 Teachers infuse projects and lessons with visual and performing arts, from math chants to dramatic performances of historical figures.
 Teachers ensure that all students gain a basic repertoire of the visual and performing arts.